-This is an identical class to our live presentation however because of the COVID-19 pandemic, we are now offering it at a reduced price via a live webinar.
-You will have some opportunity to have instructor interaction with questions/answers and hear other students' questions regarding the presented material.
+In this live interactive webinar, you will have some opportunity to have instructor interaction with questions/answers and hear other students' questions regarding the presented material.
 Our webinars are largely interactive with polls, break-out sessions with the other students and more.
-We will email a link to access your live webinar shortly before the start of this online webinar.
+Please read the email instructions provided prior to the start of your training to get the very most out of it!
 Please login to your live webinar 30 minutes prior to the start of class.
 Any student who is not logged in at the start of class, or anyone does not attend the entire online class will not receive a certificate or CE credit.
 We cannot provide a certificate or partial CE credit for partial attendance for any webinar.
 Thank you.

 Clinical practitioners, including licensed massage therapists, should always practice with an evidence-based approach.
 Evidence-based work can validate a practitioner's treatment as therapeutic and effective.

 In this 12-hour class, we will review up to 100 or more massage-related published medical research studies.
 This includes reviewing research differences between case studies, clinical trials and systematic reviews.
 We will simultaneously use this research to teach similar hands-on skills and bodywork approaches that are used in the research studies.
 By the end of class, practitioners should find that the reviewed research and simultaneous hands-on practice has improved, validated and/or corrected hands-on skills.

 The medical research and hands-on skills that will be reviewed in this evidence based training includes:

 - Retrograde application

 - Working around the sternocleidomastoid (SCM)

 - Effective trigger pointing of the suboccipital muscles